-Suffering from Addiction and Practicing Dentistry?
-Learn How You Can Keep Your License and Continue to Practice in Maryland
+Addiction and Practicing Dentistry: Keep Your License in Maryland

 Dentists are highly trained medical professionals who provide invaluable oral healthcare services to Maryland residents.
 They are also human beings, which makes them just as vulnerable to the same physical and mental impairments as their patients.
 This includes substance abuse disorders, such as drug and alcohol addiction.

 Under Section 4-315(a)(5) of the Maryland Health Occupations Code, a dentist can face disciplinary sanctions if they “provide professional services while under the influence of alcohol” or use any kind of “narcotic or controlled dangerous substance” for non-medical purposes.
 This does not necessarily mean that a dentist will lose his or her license due to a substance abuse disorder.
 If the dentist fails to take proactive steps to address the problem, the Maryland State Board of Dental Examiners has the right and the responsibility to take appropriate action to protect the public.

 One action the Board can take is referring a dentist to the Dentist Well-Being Committee.
 This is a body established by state law to assist dentists who suffer from substance abuse and other health problems.
 (There is a separate committee that provides similar services to Maryland-licensed dental hygienists.)
 In addition to Board referrals, any individual who is concerned about a dentist may contact the Well-Being Committee.
 A dentist may also make a self-referral.